-DAD: He was speaking about the East and its limited horizons, drinking the frontier Kool-Aid.
-But I wouldn’t be surprised if he talked himself into hating actual mountains...
+DAD: He was describing the East and its limited horizons, drinking the frontier Kool-Aid.
+But I wouldn’t be surprised if he talked himself into hating actual mountains.
 Can you stand some more about cricket?

 ALICE: Yes, please.

-DAD: Cricket was still very popular during the War.
-Always less of a workingman’s game than baseball, but it was never exactly posh until the 1880s.
-At that point, cricket v baseball became a culture war issue.
-Olmstead wouldn’t allow baseball in Central Park, only cricket.
+DAD: Cricket was still very popular throughout the Civil War.
+It was always less of a workingman’s game than baseball, but never exactly posh until the 1880s.
+At that point, cricket versus baseball became a culture war issue.
+Olmsted wouldn’t allow baseball in Central Park, only cricket.
 He didn’t want the Irish invading his masterpiece with their drinking, fighting, and gambling.
 The Times weighed in, pro-cricket of course, and boosters took advantage.
-They marketed baseball as a game for manly Americans, the kind who fought “Indians.”
-Cricket was for girly-men from England, or Princeton.
+They marketed baseball as a game for manly Americans, the guys who fought “Indians.”
+Whereas cricket was for girly-men from England, or Princeton.
 It had always been an Ivy League sport.
 By the First World War, that’s all it was.
-The Newport crowd sent their kids over to marry English aristocrats, and cricket fit right in.
+The Newport crowd sent their kids over to marry English aristocrats, and cricket fit in.

 ALICE: It’s weird I can’t think of a cricket scene in Henry James.

-DAD: You’d know better but I never thought of him as an athlete.
+DAD: You’d know better but I never thought of him as a sports guy.
 Did anyone ever see him run?